-A mineral is a naturally occurring, inorganic solid that has a crystal structure and a definite chemical composition.
-These determine both the physical and chemical properties that are characteristic of each mineral.
-A mineral must have distinct characteristics in order to be considered a mineral.
-A mineral must be formed by processes that occur in the natural world.
-It must be inorganic, meaning that it cannot come from materials that were once part of a living thing.
-A mineral is a solid, which means it has definite shape and definite volume.
-A mineral has particles that make it line up in a repeating pattern, which forms a crystal.
+A mineral is a naturally occurring, inorganic solid with a crystal structure and a definite chemical composition.
+These determine the physical and chemical properties characteristic of each mineral.
+A mineral must have distinct characteristics to be considered a mineral.
+First, a mineral must be formed by processes that occur in the natural world.
+Second, it must be inorganic, meaning it cannot come from materials once part of a living thing.
+Third, a mineral is a solid with a definite shape and volume.
+Fourth, a mineral has particles that line up in a repeating pattern, which forms a crystal.
 Finally, it has a definite chemical composition or range of compositions.

 Each mineral has specific characteristics that help identify it.
 Color is the most eye-catching part of a mineral.
 Minerals that have the presence of certain elements determine their color.
 For example, Azurite has a deep blue color due to its Copper atomic structure.
 Streak is the color of the mineral’s powder, which can be observed by rubbing it on unglazed porcelain.
 Luster is how light is reflected from a mineral’s surface.
 Glossy, dull, and metallic words describe a mineral’s luster.
 Each mineral has a characteristic density.
 As a general rule, non-metallic minerals have low densities, while metallic minerals have high densities.